On Solving a Generalized Chinese Remainder Theorem in the Presence of Remainder Errors: Problem Setup and Solutions

 \subsection{Extreme values of the erroneous remainders modulo $d$}

-In this subsection, we will take a different approach to solve the problem.
+In this subsection, we will take a different approach to solve the problem under the simple model (\ref{eq:gencrt}).
 We will use corrupted remainders directly in solving CRT.
-The main points we would like to make include \begin{enumerate} \item The extreme values such as $\max\{\overline{r}_i \pmod d \}$ and $\min\{\overline{r}_i \pmod d \}$ should be inspected to reveal useful information about the errors. \item The common remainder $a$ maybe shifted so that more accurate estimation can be made. \end{enumerate} Let $a=r_1 \pmod d$ be the common remainder of $r_1, \cdots, r_k$ modulo $d$.
+The main points we would like to make include \begin{enumerate} \item The extreme values such as $\max\{\overline{r}_i \pmod d \}$ and $\min\{\overline{r}_i \pmod d \}$ should be inspected to reveal useful information about the errors. \item The common remainder $a$ maybe shifted so that more accurate estimation can be made. \item The ideas developed in this subsection naturally lead to a proof of the sharpness of the error bound. \end{enumerate} Let $a=r_1 \pmod d$ be the common remainder of $r_1, \cdots, r_k$ modulo $d$.
 We define

 The numbers $\mu, \nu$ are defined only when the corresponding sets are nonempty.

 Since $|\Delta r_i|<\frac{d}4$ for all $ i= 1,2,\cdots, k$, we have the following five mutually exclusive cases: \begin{description} \item{\bf (a)} For all $ i= 1,2,\cdots, k$, $a+\Delta r_i < 0$.\\ In this case, $\alpha-\beta <\frac{d}4$.
 We also have $a<\frac{d}4$. \item{\bf (b)} For all $ i= 1,2,\cdots, k$, $a+\Delta r_i \ge d$. \\ In this case, $\alpha-\beta <\frac{d}4$. \item{\bf (c)} For all $ i= 1,2,\cdots, k$, $0\le a+\Delta r_i < d$. \\ In this case, $\alpha-\beta < \frac{d}2$. \item{\bf (d)} There are $i_1$ and $j_1$ such that $a+\Delta r_{i_1} < 0$ and $a+\Delta r_{j_1}\ge 0$. \\ In this case, we must have $a<\frac{d}4$, $\alpha-\beta \ge \mu-\nu > \frac{d}2$ \item{\bf (e)} There are $i_1$ and $j_1$ such that $a+\Delta r_{i_1} < d$ and $a+\Delta r_{j_1}\ge d$. \\ In this case, $\alpha-\beta \ge \mu-\nu > \frac{d}2$.
 We also have $a>\frac{3d}4$ \end{description}